 Courts are able to take a party’s behaviour and conduct into consideration when deciding on a final financial order.
 The behaviour and conduct does however need to be substantial for the Court to consider it.
 It does not necessarily mean that by having a behaviour petition, the Court will automatically take into account the cited behaviour.

-If you wish to discuss these or any other family law issues, please contact Emma Hartley of Newtons Family team who will be happy to assist.
+If you wish to discuss these or any other family law issues, please contact us.